 All responders had a statistical background with the majority of responders holding a senior or lead at their Unit (senior statistician: n=15/44, 34%; statistical lead: n=13/44, 30%).
 Supplementary Table 2 provides further detail.

 Units listed on the UKCRC Resource Finder [11] as conducting cluster or surgical trials had participation rates 94% (n=16/17) and 92% (n=33/36) respectively (Supplementary Table 3).
 Units with a methodological research area in complex interventions participated with a rate of 90% (n=35/39).
-The statistical roles of

 Three-quarters of Units indicated experience in running trials with a complex intervention (n=32/44, 73%) and two-thirds in running trials with a surgical intervention (n=29/44, 66%), with twenty-five (57%) indicating experience in both.
 Seven Units stated that their Unit did not have experience in running trials with either type of intervention (n=7/44, 16%).
 One did not respond to this question (Question 1, Supplementary Table 4).